TuanUR/cross-blockchain-token-swap/README.md

 The main page displays the general information from the previous page as well as
 - the swapId entered by the user
 - the timelock progress (= remaining time of timelock in seconds)
-- either possibility to claim or to refund
+- either the possibility to claim or to refund

 #### i.) if user is receiver (ability to claim)
 The user can now enter the plaintext secret for the swap.
 By doing so and hitting "Claim", a pop-up window will appear with all the transaction details.
 By confirming the pop-up, the transaction gets executed and the user gets the funds that have been locked in the swap.